Baška tablet

-Baška tablet (Bašćanska ploča, /sh/) is one of the first monuments containing an inscription in the Croatian recension of the Church Slavonic language, dating from c.
+Baška tablet (Bašćanska ploča, /sh/) is one of the first monuments containing an inscription in the Croatian recension of Church Slavonic, dating from c.
 1100 AD.
 On it the Croatian ethnonym and King Demetrius Zvonimir are mentioned for the first time in its native form.
 The inscription is written in the Glagolitic script.
 It was discovered in 1851 at Church of St. Lucy in Jurandvor near the village of Baška on the Croatian island of Krk.

 History

 The Church of St. Lucy, Jurandvor.

 The tablet was discovered on 15 September 1851 by Petar Dorčić during paving of the Church of St. Lucy in Jurandvor near the village of Baška on the island of Krk.
 Already then a small part of it was broken.

 Since 1934, the original tablet has been kept at the Croatian Academy of Sciences and Arts, Zagreb.
 Croatian archaeologist Branko Fučić contributed to the interpretation of Baška tablet as a left altar partition.
 His reconstruction of the text of the Baška tablet is the most widely accepted version today.